d-lynch95/Portfolio-1-GreatOceanRoadsters/README.md

  - I received help on the bug related to the form method attribute from 'Sean Young Alumni' on slack.

- - I also received help from the following slack users for minor bugs or style changes inc21, Tatiana Ruffo, Dave T and I received a lot of help and advice from my mentor Gareth McGirr
+ - I also received help from the following slack users for minor bugs or style changes inc21, Tatiana Ruffo, Dave T, Jo_ci and I received a lot of help and advice from my mentor Gareth McGirr

 <!--
 ## Other General Project Advice